awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-waitForAwsResourceProperty.md

 # aws:waitForAwsResourceProperty – Wait on an AWS resource property<a name="automation-action-waitForAwsResourceProperty"></a>

-The `aws:waitForAwsResourceProperty` action enables your Automation workflow to wait for a specific resource state or event state before continuing the workflow\.
-For more information and examples of how to use this action, see [Invoking other AWS services from a Systems Manager Automation workflow](automation-aws-apis-calling.md)\.
+The `aws:waitForAwsResourceProperty` action enables your automation to wait for a specific resource state or event state before continuing the automation\.
+For more information and examples of how to use this action, see [Invoking other AWS services from a Systems Manager Automation runbook](automation-aws-apis-calling.md)\.

 **Input**
 Inputs are defined by the API action that you choose\.